 On March 7, 2019, the OEB issued a decision upholding its Original Decision on the handling of the deferred tax asset.
 Also, on March 7, 2019, the OEB issued its decision for Hydro One Networks' 2018-2022 distribution rates in which it directed the Company to apply the Original Decision to Hydro One Networks' distribution rates.
 Based on these decisions, the Company recognized a total one-time \$867 million decrease to net income.
 On April 5, 2019, the Company filed a motion to commence a new appeal with respect to the OEB's deferred tax asset decision.
-The appeal was heard on November 21, 2019, and a decision is pending.
-Loss of the appeal, in whole or in part, could have a material adverse effect on the Company.
+The appeal was heard on November 21, 2019, and on July